- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 - CON: The language barrier

-Almost everyone in Thailand's urban areas can speak a little English but not many people speak English well.
-Again, this largely depends on location, but government departments country wide will tend to deal with matters in Thai, and being unable to communicate can be frustrating, not to mention alienating.
+Almost everyone in Thailand's urban areas can speak a little English, but not many people speak English well.
+This largely depends on location, but government departments countrywide will tend to deal with matters in Thai, and being unable to communicate can be frustrating, not to mention alienating, for many new arrivals.